Cancellation in Dark Matter-Nucleon Interactions: the Role of Non-Standard-Model-like Yukawa Couplings: Relic Density and Direct Detection of DM

 where $\mathcal H$ is the Hubble constant and $\langle \sigma_{eff}\, v \rangle$ is the thermal averaged cross section of the DM annihilation to the SM particles.
 In this scenario, only the $s$-channel process shown in Fig.~\ref{annihilation} keeps the DM in thermal equilibrium.

 The variation of $\Omega_{\rm \phi}h^2$ as a function of the DM mass is depicted in Fig.~\ref{fig:Rplot}.
 The dependence of the relic density on the variations of charm and strange quark Yukawa couplings is negligible.
 The blue dotted line in the figure represents the central value of the DM relic density obtained from the {\sc PLANCK} data.
 We see that, in addition to the resonance dip, this model is also able to satisfy the astrophysical data nicely for $M_{\rm \phi}\sim 100\pm 10$ GeV.
-Even though the present DD bounds exclude a real singlet scalar DM in this region, the non-SM Yukawa couplings allow us to retain it, as we see from Fig.~\ref{fig:Cross}.
+Even though the present DD bounds exclude a real singlet scalar DM in this region, the non-SM Yukawa couplings allow us to retain it, as we see from Fig.~\ref{fig:Cross}.\footnote{There can be specific realizations of WIMP models where a sub-TeV DM can be viable ~\cite{Bhattacharya:2017fid,Yepes:2018zkk}.}